MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell.md

 2. In the **Windows PowerShell Credential Request** dialog box, type your Skype for Business Online administrator account name and password, and then click **OK**.

-## Connect using a Skype for Business Online administrator account with multifactor authentication
+## Connect using a Skype for Business Online administrator account with multi-factor authentication

 1. Open a Windows PowerShell command prompt and run the following commands: